Skip to main content Skip to footer

 WARNING Toxic Drug Supply Suspected

-Important information about a recent toxic supply event in the City of Kawartha Lakes and Northumberland County.
+Important information about a recent toxic supply event in Northumberland County.

 Drug Poisoning